-"Non-profit" means a corporation as described in the General Not-for-Profit Corporation Act of 1986.
+"Nonprofit" means a corporation described in the General Not-for-Profit Corporation Act of 1986.

-"Prevention education" means the practice of providing instruction on methods or activities that seek to reduce or deter specific or predictable problems, protect the current state of well-being, encourage individuals to protect their own health and the health of those in their community and promote desired outcomes or behaviors.
+"Prevention education" means the practice of providing instruction on methods or activities that seek to reduce or deter specific or predictable problems, protect the current state of well-being, encourage individuals to protect their own health and the health of those in their community, and promote desired outcomes or behaviors.

-"Project" or "service" means a sequence of tasks with defined outcomes and deliverables, a defined beginning, end, schedule, and organized approach, which is funded by the Department to address a public health need, goal or objective.
+"Project" or "service" means a sequence of tasks with defined outcomes and deliverables that are funded by the Department to address a public health need, goal or objective.